Belmont Abbey College: Academics

 The abbey is accredited by the Southern Association of Colleges and Schools and approved by the American Medical Association.
 More than 80 percent of the faculty at Belmont Abbey hold doctoral degrees in their subjects.
 After completing a core curriculum, students declare a major and concentrate within their chosen areas of study.

 The college's First Year Symposium, required for incoming freshmen, seeks to acclimate new students to college life.
 Taught by professors from various fields, this course explains the theories of a liberal education and introduces students to the Rule of St. Benedict and the Catholic intellectual tradition.

 It is endorsed by The Newman Guide to Choosing a Catholic College.

 Student life

-Organizations and Greek life
+Student organizations

-The Abbey has over 40 student organizations, an active Student Government Association, and many Greek organizations.
+The Abbey has over 80 student clubs and organizations and an active Student Government Association.

 Abbey Players

 The Abbey Players were founded in 1883.
 The theatre presents drama, comedy, and musicals.
 In addition, it functions as the Belmont Community Theatre, which brings in theatre artists from the surrounding Metrolina area.